CemGEMS web app tutorial¶

 Working with a process definition and simulation¶

-A new process (definition document) can be created only using a current recipe (definition document) as a "seed" or "parent" equilibrated recipe state, which will be automatically cloned, modified, equilibrated and stored as process step recipe many times (usually about 100 times as set in process templates).
+A new process [definition document] can be created only using a current recipe [definition document] as a "seed" or "parent" equilibrated state, which will be automatically cloned, modified, equilibrated and stored as a process step recipe many times (usually about 100 times, as set in most process templates).
 A new process definition can be created in two ways.

-From a provided process template by first choosing "New process" in the Process row selector; a process type in the "Process Type" selector; a process lead (stepping) variable scale in the "Process Lead" selector; and entering a name into the "Process Name" field.
-Upon activating "Simulate Process" button, this will fetch a suitable provided recipe template and store it under a given process name; compute a partial equilibrium state in the parent (currently active) recipe and save it with results, and run all the process steps with storing the generated step recipe documents in your user profile database, with the modified process document stored at the end of (successful) process simulation.
-As the process is new, the plot document with "$default" name will be automatically created from templates, the simulation results will be sampled from all process-generated step recipes, and the plot frame will appear with default settings (usually showing stacked volumes against process step index).
+From a provided process template by first choosing "New process" in the Process row selector; a process type in the "Process Type" selector; a process lead (stepping) variable scale in the "Process Lead" selector; and optionally entering a name into the "Process Name" field.
+Activation of the "Simulate Process" button will fetch a suitable provided recipe template and store it under a given process key; compute a partial equilibrium state in the parent (currently active) recipe and save it with results, and run all the process steps with storing the generated step recipe documents in your user profile database, with the modified process document stored at the end of (successful) process simulation.
+As the process is new, the plot document with a "$default" name will be automatically created from plotting templates, the simulation results will be sampled from all process-generated step recipes, and the plot frame will appear with default settings (usually showing stacked volumes as ordinates and the time or the process step index as abscissa).

 By cloning a new process from an existing (currently selected) one.
 This is done by clicking on the "Clone" button (looks like two squares with a green eye) in the Process row; the cloned process definition will be anchored at the same parent recipe as the original one.
 Enter a new process name into the appearing field and click "Clone" button, to see the cloned process document key selected in the Recipe row.
-Before "Simulating Process", click upon the "pencil" button next to the currently selected process name field to invoke the jsoneditor widget where you can change some relevant settings in the process document.
-Details on how the process definition JSON document is arranged and how to modify it can be found in the Expert level and Redefining processes tutorial pages.
+Before "Simulating Process", click upon the "pencil" button next to the currently selected process name field to invoke the jsoneditor widget, where you can and should change some relevant settings in the process definition document.
+Details on how this JSON document is arranged and how it can be modified can be found in Expert level and Redefining processes tutorial pages.

-Any recipe with calculated results can be used as a "parent" for simulating a process of cement hydration, blending, heating, or salt ingress ("attack", i.e. degradation upon progressive reaction with aqueous solution or with added salts).
-Various kinds of processes are initially defined in the respective provided process templates described in the process templates tutorial page.
+Any recipe with equilibrated results can be used as a "parent" for simulating a process of cement hydration, blending, heating, leaching or salt ingress ("attack", i.e. degradation upon progressive reaction with aqueous solution or with added salts).
+Various kinds of processes are initially defined in the respective provided process templates as described in the Process templates tutorial page.

 Working with plot frames and table of simulation results¶

-The plot object with a name "$default" is automatically created from provided templates for any new or just cloned process after the first (successful) simulation.
-This plot object contains the sampled data from process steps that allow rendering of any possible abscissa, ordinate and frame type combination.
+The plot object with a name "$default" is automatically created from the provided templates for any new or just cloned process after its first (successful) simulation.
+The plot object contains the data sampled from the process steps that allow rendering of any possible combination of the abscissa, the ordinate and the frame type.